Beer Marketing and Differentiation

 Inside-out and Outside-in

-The most important point.
-Accurately find positions that have the most meaning to customers and provide a market opportunity.
+The most critical point.
+Accurately find positions with the most meaning to customers and provide a market opportunity.
 Not a position that has the most meaning to you.

 Behavior Modeling Analysis